godotengine/godot/README.md

 ## Free, open source and community-driven

 Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
 No strings attached, no royalties, nothing.
-The users' games are theirs, down to the last line of engine code.
+The users games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.

-Before being open sourced in [February 2014](https://github.com/godotengine/godot/commit/0b806ee0fc9097fa7bda7ac0109191c9c5e0a1ac), Godot had been developed by [Juan Linietsky](https://github.com/reduz) and [Ariel Manzur](https://github.com/punto-) (both still maintaining the project) for several years as an in-house engine, used to publish several work-for-hire titles.
+Before being open sourced in [February 2014](https://github.com/godotengine/godot/commit/0b806ee0fc9097fa7bda7ac0109191c9c5e0a1ac), Godot has been developed by [Juan Linietsky](https://github.com/reduz) and [Ariel Manzur](https://github.com/punto-) (both still maintaining the project) for several years as an in-house engine, used to publish several work-for-hire titles.